 Adoption Information: Nepal

-On Aug.6, 2010, the U. S. Department of State and USCIS jointly suspended processing of new Forms I-600, Petition to Classify Orphan as an Immediate Relative, and related visa issuances filed on behalf of Nepalese children reported as found abandoned because documents presented in support of the abandonment of children in Nepal have proven unreliable.
+On Aug.6, 2010, the DOS and USCIS jointly suspended processing of new Form I-600, Petition to Classify Orphan as an Immediate Relative, and related visa issuances filed on behalf of Nepali children reported as found abandoned because documents presented in support of the abandonment of children in Nepal have proven unreliable.
 The joint suspension currently remains in effect.

-In early August 2010, a joint assessment team from the U.S. Department of State and USCIS traveled to Nepal and performed a detailed analysis of the evidence being presented to document the abandonment of children in Nepal.
+In early August 2010, a joint assessment team from the DOS and USCIS traveled to Nepal and performed a detailed analysis of the evidence being presented to document the abandonment of children in Nepal.
 The team found that information presented in support of orphan petitions included vague and self-contradictory testimony and documents.
 Local officials were often uncooperative or appeared to purposefully mislead or deter investigations.

-The suspension was enacted because the U.S. government could no longer reasonably determine whether a child documented as abandoned qualified as an “orphan” under U.S. immigration law because the documents in Nepalese abandonment cases were unreliable and often could not be verified with Nepalese officials.
+The suspension was enacted because the U.S. government could no longer reasonably determine whether a child documented as abandoned qualified as an “orphan” under U.S. immigration law because the documents in Nepali abandonment cases were unreliable and often could not be verified with Nepali officials.

 The U.S. government committed to complete the processing of the 65 cases where U.S. families had received an official referral of a Nepali child before the announcement of the suspension (these cases are referred to as “pipeline” cases).
 All of the adoption cases in process at the time of the 2010 suspension were processed to conclusion.